 Furthermore, religious hate crimes in India have increased under the current leadership, where 90% of the crimes mentioned above in the last decade have occurred during the ongoing term.
 Examples of acts, laws, programs, and more are the Citizen Amendment Act and Farm bills, which have not been very popular amongst a significant section of the country’s population.
 Protests surfaced in several parts of the world, including India, with hundreds detained, injured, and dead in acts of violence sanctioned by the state and enforced by the police.

 At least 48% of the protestors recalled some incidence of violence against them during the anti-CAA protests.
 According to the data collected by farmers across newspapers reporting death every day, more than 700 farmers died during the protests.
-The data the government is unwilling to manage and refuses to provide relief to the victims’ families.
+The data government is unwilling to manage and refuses to provide relief to the victims’ families.

 Violation of Human Rights

 According to the 2020 reports on Human Rights Practices, there are several Human Rights issues in India, and reducing the freedom of the press is a grave concern.
-The World Press Freedom Index released its rankings for 2021, where India was placed at 142, even worse off than 2019.
+The World Press Freedom Index released its rankings for 2021, where India was placed at 142, even worse off than in 2019.
 As a result of democratic backsliding, India went from 27th position in 2014 to 53rd in the Democracy Index in 2021, according to the Economist Intelligence Unit (EIU).

-The ease with which the government of India uses media to paint the citizens abused by the state as anti-national, anti-social elements when they are merely students, farmers, and citizens fighting for their rights belonging to marginalized communities that have been stripped of power for centuries, is appalling.
+The ease with which the government of India uses media to paint the citizens abused by the state as anti-national, anti-social elements when they are merely students, farmers, and citizens fighting for their rights belonging to marginalized communities stripped of power for centuries, is appalling.
 Moreover, access to reliable data is difficult for researchers as data collection is not just compromised in this country but also discouraged, as is the case with caste data.
 Using the draconian UAPA to arrest students cheering for Pakistan’s victory during a cricket match against India and other instances near national threats or terrorism can be described as nothing short of dystopian.

 Party politics and agenda are hindering the law’s implementation, but there are also some structural inefficiencies in the Indian Legal system.
 The refusal of social protection to minorities through reservations or other forms of representation and the refusal to provide caste certificates to SC/ST communities are several structural problems.